Interested in Art Therapy? Click here.

 An art degree from USI prepares students to achieve success as graphic designers, artists, elementary to university-level teachers, museum and gallery personnel and art historians, as well as pursue graduate studies in art.

-The Art Department at the University of Southern Indiana is accredited by the National Association of Schools of Art and Design (NASAD).
+The Art and Design Department at the University of Southern Indiana is accredited by the National Association of Schools of Art and Design (NASAD).

 Tylie Robertson (pictured above), a USI junior triple majoring in art education, Spanish and international studies, spent the 2015-2016 academic year studying at the Universidad de Murcia in Murcia, Spain.
 Welcome back, Tylie!